Form ADV Part 3 – Client Relationship Summary – January 29, 2021

 When we act as your investment adviser, we have to act in your best interest and not put our interests ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
 Here are some examples to help you understand what this means.

 We recommend custodians to you.
-We receive support services, products and other benefits from them (e.g., research and access to educational conferences).
+We receive support services, products, and other benefits from them (e.g., research and access to educational conferences).
 Some of these services and products assist us in better monitoring and servicing your accounts while others benefit our firm.
 We also have potential conflicts of interest with you if you invest in a proprietary private fund that we manage.
 RGT or certain of our owners control these funds through their ownership of their general partners.
 In addition, one of these funds has a carried interest distribution to certain owners of RGT as described in our ADV Part 2A Brochure.
 The private funds we manage have made (and may in the future make) investments in funds that are managed by entities whose employees or owners are also our clients.
 We also have a potential conflict of interest if we recommend services to you from a banking institution in which one of our managing directors sits on the bank’s board of directors.

 Additional Information: You can find additional information in our ADV Part 2A Brochure by clicking this link: RGT Brochure.
-See Items 6 and 10 regarding our conflicts of interest and Item 11 regarding our standard of conduct.
+See Items 6 and 10 regarding our conflicts of interest and Item 11 regarding our standards of conduct.

 Questions to ask us: How might your conflicts of interest affect me, and how will you address them?